Time Off | BizRun

 You’ll also want to monitor the use of your time off policy to ensure that it’s not being abused.
 Naturally, the larger your company is, the more challenging this will be, but do check in with department heads to ensure that productivity and team coverage is not a growing concern.

 If you’re transitioning from accrued to unlimited, you’ll need to have a plan for what will happen to your employees’ accrued time off.
 Will you pay that out when they leave?
 Or do they lose the cash value of those days?
 You’ll want to be sure to consult your state’s laws about this.
 Some states, like California, have strict PTO regulations about what your employees are entitled to receive.

 Also, take other paid or unpaid leave benefits into consideration.
 How will implementing an unlimited time off policy affect your adherence to the Family Medical Leave Act, for example?

 Communicate the fact that this is a trust-based endeavor, and that abuse of the policy will not be tolerated.
 You’ll also want to come up with metrics on how to assess productivity and contribution from employees if you’re no longer basing it on hours worked.
 What constitutes a job well done if an employee only works five hours a week some weeks?
 What consequences will there be if he continually misses the mark with his work?

 Even when employees take planned, predictable time off, it has a ripple effect.
 When that time is unlimited and less predictable, it can have business-crippling effects.

 But should you decide to take the plunge, you may find that your employees work harder than ever.
 Empowered to control their own schedules, they may become more engaged, productive and loyal than you ever dreamed possible.

 Either way, the choice is yours.
-And you’ll want to take your own time to make the right decision for your business.
+And you’ll want to take your own time to analyze the unlimited PTO pros and cons to make the right decision for your business.